AshGw/AES-256/README.md

 of the text post encryption.

-NOTE : the key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, by defaliut it uses the key in bytes :
+NOTE : the key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, by default it uses the key in bytes :
 ```python
 k = b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef='
 ```